 One of the most logical plus points of getting an ultrawide monitor is no screen gap.
 Everything fits into one screen.

 So what are these two kinds of setup?
 Let us look at a detailed analysis of the two.
-However, if you are planning to purchase a new monitor then check out our recommended guides on the best monitors for Nintendo switch and the best monitors for digital arts.
+However, if you are planning to purchase a new monitor then check out our recommended guides on the best monitors for Nintendo Switch and the best monitors for digital arts.

-Dual Monitors Setup Guide
+Ultrawide VS Dual Monitors: The Ultimate Dual Monitors Setup Guide (2022)

 You might have seen a dual monitor set up in cool-looking videos of gamers or coders.
 It is like setting up two monitors side by side.